funvill/funvill.github.io/_posts/2011-03-24-rgb-led-pov-globe-%e2%80%93-research-other-peoples-projects.md

 ---
-title: RGB LED POV Globe - Research other peoples projects.
+title: "RGB LED POV Globe - Research other peoples projects."
 date: 2011-03-24 22:17:00
+categories:
-categories: Development
+- Development
+slug: rgb-led-pov-globe-%e2%80%93-research-other-peoples-projects

 ---

 There are a lot of different POV projects out there that have influenced my project.

 <a href="http://www.instructables.com/id/n00tron-3D-Spherical-Display-Interactive-Exhibit/">n00tron 3D volumetric spherical display - interactive exhibit</a>